Code of Student Rights & Responsibilities

 - Required to participate in a workshop designed to assist students increase their academic performance.
 A registration hold may be placed on a student’s registration until the workshop is completed.

-- Cannot register for more than 13 credits per semester without permission from Academic Improvement Advisor.
+- Cannot register for more than 13 credits per semester without permission from Academic Advisor.

 - Academic Probation.
 A student on Academic Warning whose semester GPA and cumulative GPA are below 2.0 will be placed on Academic Probation.

-- Required to meet with an Academic Improvement Advisor to establish an Academic Improvement Contract.
+- Required to meet with an Academic Advisor to establish an Academic Contract.

 - Cannot register for more than 13 credits per semester.